 It's normal for children to get some guidance from outside sources, including their peers.
-But uninformed or bad guidance may send children down the wrong path.
+But uninformed or bad advice may send children down the wrong path.

 Pushed toward behavior

 The most precious thing is self-respect.
 This is instilled from a very young age.
-Children without an identity, or those who live in troubled households, are very likely to feel confused or disappointed in their parents and have a need to rebel.
+Children without an identity, or those who live in troubled households, are very likely to feel confused or disappointed in their parents.
+They often have a need to rebel.

 You can nurture self-respect if you help your children view themselves in a positive light and praise them for good decision-making.

-The parent can't control the child.
+A parent can't control a child.
 The child has to be self-controlled.
-What the parent can do is act as a resource for the child's judgment and step in when there's danger.
-Modeling self-respect and proper behavior in front of your children is the greatest form of teaching that behavior.
+What you can do is act as a resource for your child's judgment and step in when there's danger.
+Modeling self-respect and proper behavior in front of your child is the best way to teach that behavior.

 Get your children ready